ebilal/dgb/README.md

 # Deep gradient boosting
-Deep gradient boosting is a modification of the classic backpropagation algoeithm by replacing the final weight update w_ij = o_i*d_j with ridge linear regression.
+Deep gradient boosting is a modification of the classic backpropagation algorithm by replacing the final weight update w_ij = o_i*d_j with ridge linear regression.
 After the forward and backward passes a final forward pass is performed where at each layer the weight updates are obtained from regressing the inputs to the corresponding residuals d_j.
 This is equivalent to gradient boosting where succesive functions are fitted to pseudoresiduals.

 File dgb_ali.py contains a solution to Ali Rahimi's problem from the "Test of time" talk based on deep gradient boosting http://www.argmin.net/2017/12/05/kitchen-sinks/